 2. Problem solving

-Problem solving is another critical skill to cultivate.
+Problem-solving is another critical skill to cultivate.
 The child should be able to understand the problem, analyse and interpret what the underlying issue is and think of possible solutions to the problem.
 It will involve a bit of calculated guesses and testing which aids in the scientific process.
 For example, if a sticky tape doesn’t hold a Christmas decoration up, what can you do?
-If there’s some spilt water in the bathroom floor but there is no mop or a cloth to wipe it up, what can you do?
+If there’s some spilled water on the bathroom floor but there is no mop or a cloth to wipe it up, what can you do?